scottviteri/MarkovianTraining/README.md

 ## Dependencies

+This project requires the following main dependencies:
+- Python 3.10+
-- PyTorch
+- PyTorch 2.1.0+
-- Transformers (Hugging Face)
+- Transformers 4.35.2+
+- Datasets 2.14.6+
+- Accelerate 0.24.1+
+- Weights & Biases 0.15.12+
-- NumPy
+- Pytest 7.4.3+
-- Matplotlib
+- Pytest-cov 4.1.0+
-- tqdm
+- Multiprocess 0.70.17
-- datasets (Hugging Face)
-- PEFT (Parameter-Efficient Fine-Tuning)

 Please ensure all dependencies are installed before running the scripts.

 ## Notes

 - The `--use-max` flag in `eval_cot_answer_accuracy.py` is required to reproduce the results as presented.
+- When using `--model_type llama`, ensure you have appropriate access to the Llama model weights.
 - Adjust batch sizes and other parameters as needed based on your hardware capabilities.
 - Some scripts may require significant computational resources, especially when working with large language models.